forthrightla/joshwrightlac/projects/jump-rope-nationals-case-study.md

 ### My role

-I was approached by the Austin-based consultancy <a href="http://rglrcollective.com" target="_new">RGLR Collective</a> to partner with them and conduct an on-site research study at the annual Jump Rope Nationals event in Florida.
+I was approached by the Austin-based consultancy <a href="http://rglrcollective.com" target="_new">RGLR Collective</a> to partner with them and conduct a field research study at the annual Jump Rope Nationals event in Florida.
 The goal was to observe the event and identify problem areas and possible solutions, culminating in an overall strategy for modernizing the sport.

 <p> </p>